joesan/joesan-me/content/post/engineering/lamport-logical-clock-1.md

 System clocks struggle from [Clock Skew](https://en.wikipedia.org/wiki/Clock_skew) and [Clock Drift](https://en.wikipedia.org/wiki/Clock_drift).
 On a distributed system, you cannot have something that acts like a global clock as that would one massively bring down scalability and increase your single point of failure.
-So a finesse solution would be to have something like a logical clock that each node in the application tracks and knows how to adapt it's clock against it's own message evolution and for the messages that it received from other nodes.
+So a finesse solution would be to have something like a logical clock that each node in the application tracks and knows how to adapt its clock against its own message evolution and for the messages that it received from other nodes.
 One such algorithm is the so called [Lamport Logical Clock](https://en.wikipedia.org/wiki/Lamport_timestamp#Lamport's_logical_clock_in_distributed_systems)

 I will try to simplify with my explanation on how this algorithm works.